mmondics/aiops-z/README.md

     An APM solution such as Instana is required for this action type.
 Turbonomic needs metric data from the APM about response time and transactions speeds in order to enforce SLOs.

 - Pod Moves - move a pod from one node to another where more resources are available.

-    One of the fundamental functionality gaps in Kubernetes (and therefore OpenShift), is the lack of pod rescheduling based on node resources.
-The Kubernetes scheduler decides where to place pods only at the time they are initially deployed.
-Pods will then stay on that same node for their lifecycle, no matter what changes on the node, what else is deployed afterwards, or how much the applications resource usage changes over time.
-Kubernetes will only move pods to new nodes at the point where it starts evicting pods due to severe lack of resources - there is no proactive movement, and the pod eviction results in application downtime until the new pod is spun up elsewhere.

-    Turbonomic addresses this gap by continuously moving pods based on node resources available.
+    Turbonomic continuously moves pods based on node resources available.
 The moves are performed in a way that keeps the application available throughout the move.
 Once executed, Turbonomic will start a new pod on the destination node -> ensure that it is running and ready -> deletes the original pod.
 This way, there is no perceived downtime to the application end user.

     There are some caveats here as it relates to RWO persistentVolumes and statefulSets, and can read more information in the KubeTurbo wiki [here](https://github.com/turbonomic/kubeturbo/wiki/Action-Details#pod-move-actions-that-assure-availability).

 - Cluster Scaling - Provisioning or Suspending OpenShift Nodes

     Turbonomic will also generate actions to create new nodes in the OpenShift cluster or suspend existing nodes based on its analysis of efficiency (consolidating workloads onto fewer nodes), performance (avoiding node congestion), and the node selection policies configured in the Turbonomic settings.
-Similar to vertical container scaling, cluster scaling can certainly impact cost (more or less hardware and resources being used), and performance (more or less resources available to applications).

-    When it comes to OpenShift on IBM Z, Turbonomic will only *recommend* actions related to cluster scaling.
-Turbonomic relies on OpenShift machine autoscaling which is not supported on IBM Z. Therefore, if a node provision/suspension action is generated for an IBM Z cluster, administrators will need to perform that action themselves with traditional, manual methods, and then Turbonomic will see that change and reflect it.
+    For OpenShift on IBM Z, Turbonomic will only *recommend* actions related to cluster scaling.
+Turbonomic relies on OpenShift machine autoscaling which is not supported on IBM Z. Therefore, if a node provision/suspension action is generated for an IBM Z cluster, administrators will need to perform that action themselves with manual methods and then Turbonomic will see that change.

-    Turbonomic does, however, support using actions to create calls to third party workflow orchestrators such as Ansible, Terraform, or ServiceNow, if you are so inclined.
+    Turbonomic does, however, support using actions to create calls to third party workflow orchestrators such as [Ansible](https://www.redhat.com/en/technologies/management/ansible) which does have the ability to add a node to an OpenShift cluster.

 #### Manually Executing Actions